UncertaintyInComplexSystems/bamojax/paper/paper.md

 as well as their associated distributions and dependencies, structured using a directed acyclic graph (DAG).
-Under the hood, **Bamojax** translates this DAG and collection of probability distributions to the probability densities used in the approximate inference, leveraging the probability definitions defined in distrax [@distrax].
+Under the hood, **Bamojax** translates this DAG and collection of probability distributions to the probability densities used in the approximate inference, leveraging the probability definitions defined in NumPyro [@numpyro].
 This abstraction allows users to focus on the conceptual model formulation, rather than the mathematical or inference details, leading to a more intuitive, less error-prone, and more efficient development workflow.